-The Company's total liabilities at 31 March 2013 were US\$4,857,524 (December 2012: US\$8,942,223).
-The total liabilities at 31 December 2012 included the short term loan payable to Fratelli Investments Limited which, including interest, amounted to US\$4,580,745 as well as accounts payable to suppliers and other accrued liabilities of US\$2,384,724.
-At 31 March 2013 accounts payable to suppliers and other accrued liabilities totalled \$2,834,933.
-This increase reflects a provision of \$300,000 for 2012 bonus entitlements for senior management as well as a general increase reflecting the higher levels of activity.
-The total liabilities include US\$386,729 including accrued interest (December 2012: US\$364,656) attributable to the £300,000 loan from a related party, which has a repayment date of 31 October 2014 subject to the right of the holder at any time, on one or more occasions, on or before the repayment date, to convert any of the outstanding amounts owed by the Company to Ordinary Shares at a price of 15 pence per Ordinary Share.
-It also includes the amount of US\$1,635,873 (December 2012: US\$1,612,098) in respect of provisions including US\$1,241,434 (December 2012: US\$1,223,392) for the cost of remediation of the current Palito Mine site at the conclusion of operational activity.
+The total liabilities include US\$374,030 including accrued interest (December 2012: US\$364,656) attributable to the £300,000 loan from a related party, which has a repayment date of 31 October 2014 subject to the right of the holder at any time, on one or more occasions, on or before the repayment date, to convert any of the outstanding amounts owed by the Company to Ordinary Shares at a price of 15 pence per Ordinary Share.
+It also includes the amount of US\$1,487,279 (December 2012: US\$1,612,098) in respect of provisions including US\$1,241,434 (December 2012: US\$1,223,392) for the cost of remediation of the current Palito Mine site at the conclusion of operational activity.

 During the early part of 2012 the Company commissioned a Preliminary Economic Assessment ("PEA") of the viability of re-commencing mining operations at the Palito Mine.
-The report which was completed and published in June 2012 was positive and the Company entered into a conditional subscription agreement with Fratelli Investments Limited ("Fratelli") on 2 October 2012 to subscribe for and underwrite a placement of new shares to finance the development and start-up of production at the Palito gold mine.
+The report which was completed and published in June 2012 was positive and the Company entered into a conditional subscription agreement with Fratelli Investments Limited ("Fratelli") on 2 October 2012 to subscribe for and underwrite a placement of new shares to finance the development and start-up of production at the Palito Gold Mine.
 In addition, Fratelli agreed to provide an interim secured loan facility of US\$6.0 million to provide additional working capital to the Company and to enable it to commence the initial works at Palito.
 The placing of 270 million new Ordinary Shares with Fratelli and other subscribers was completed on 17 January 2013, raising gross proceeds of UK£16.2 million.
 The Company has repaid out of the proceeds the amount of the loan facility that had been drawn down, which at that time was US\$4.5 million plus accrued interest.

-Management considers that the Company has adequate access to capital to be able to complete the necessary mine development and process plant and infrastructure rehabilitation works that are required in order to be able to commence gold production before the end of 2013.
+In July 2013 the Company completed the acquisition of Kenai Resources Limited.
+Whilst this acquisition has necessitated additional expenditures which were not foreseen, management considers that the company holds and can access adequate capital to be able to complete the necessary mine development and process plant and infrastructure rehabilitation works that are required at Palito in order to be able to commence gold production before the end of 2013.

 From the time that production operations commence at planned rates management anticipates that the Company will have sufficient cash flow to be able to meet all its obligations as and when they fall due and to, at least in part, finance the exploration and development activities that it would like to undertake on its other exploration projects.